 What counties do you serve?

-We currently support Williamson County.
-We're actively working to add Harris County, Travis County, Brazos County, and additional Texas counties.
-Donations directly fund that expansion — each new county requires integrating with a different set of data sources.
+We currently support Williamson County and Brazos County.
+We're actively working to add Harris County, Travis County, and additional Texas counties.
+If your county isn't listed yet, check back soon.

 What is the protest filing deadline?